Community Updates

 Additional Background

-As a government program, FedRAMP has significant limitations on its ability to interact with the public compared to a typical private sector entity.
+As a government program, FedRAMP has limitations on its ability to interact with the public compared to a typical private sector entity.
 For example, FedRAMP cannot ask for consensus opinions from the public, collect detailed structured feedback, provide business advice, or direct work.
-FedRAMP’s standard disclaimers apply to all content provided by FedRAMP staff in the community working groups.
+FedRAMP's standard disclaimers apply to all content provided by FedRAMP staff in the community updates.

-The primary goals of the community working groups are:
+The primary goals of the community updates are:

-- Ensure that FedRAMP stakeholders have equal public access to information from FedRAMP and an open forum and semi-structured opportunities to work towards shared goals in different and innovative ways.
+- Ensure that FedRAMP stakeholders have equal public access to information from FedRAMP in an open forum, and semi-structured opportunities to work towards shared goals in different and innovative ways.